Meet Our Team

 Tiffany Halshaw, Psychosocial Recovery Coach / Support coordinator for Taylor Made Outcomes.

-Tiffany has always had a strong passion for helping people and working with them to achieve their goals.
-She likes to work within a holistic and Person-Centred setting, focusing on individuals’ strengths, insights and ensuring that they are at the core of all decision making.
+Tiffany has a strong passion for empowering people to feel heard, confident, and supported as they work towards their goals.
+She practices within a holistic, person-centred framework, focusing on each individual’s strengths, insights, and ensuring they remain at the centre of all decision-making.

 Emma Devlin